acneto/functional-core/README.md

-# Functional Core, Imperative Shell: Designing Clean and Maintainable Applications
+# Functional Core, Imperative Shell

 In modern software development, separating the pure logic from side-effecting operations can greatly enhance maintainability and testability.
 One effective architectural pattern that embodies this idea is **Functional Core, Imperative Shell**.
 In this blog post, we explore what this pattern means, its benefits, and how you can implement it in Golang.